rupor-github/wsl-ssh-agent/README.md

 ## Usage

 1. Ensure that on Windows side `ssh-agent` service (OpenSSH Authentication Agent) is started - you may want to switch its startup mode to "automatic".
-Using powershell with elevated privilidges (admin mode):
+Using powershell with elevated privileges (admin mode):
 ```
 	Start-Service ssh-agent
 	Set-Service -StartupType Automatic ssh-agent
 ```
 2. Run `wsl-ssh-agent-gui.exe`.
-Basically there are several possible scenarious:
+Basically there are several possible scenarios:

 	* Using `--socket` option specify "well known" path on Windows side and then properly specify the same path in every WSL session: